Can Stress Cause Vertigo? What Science Says—and How to Find Relief

 Types of Vertigo

-However, various studies have shown that there is not always a physical cause for vertigo, and more often than not, it could even be caused by our emotions instead.
+However, various studies show that there is not always a physical cause for vertigo.
+More often than not, emotions can trigger or worsen it.

 Can Stress Cause Vertigo?